 There are important reasons why a systematic process and timely approach to reviewing patient comments is needed.
-This includes:
+These include:

-- Ensuring that 'hate speech' is identified and removed - Removing staff or practice identifiable comments where requested - Identifying and acting on serious issues such as safety, violence, serious complaint - Identifying and acting on things that require follow-up, for instance a broken handrail in the clinic.
+- ensuring that 'hate speech' is identified and removed - removing staff or practice identifiable comments where requested - identifying and acting on serious issues such as safety, violence or a serious complaint - identifying and acting on matters that require follow-up, for instance. a broken handrail in the clinic.